hsccorp/sensorcollect/README.md

 Usage
 -----
 * "Start Trip" to start logging a trip.
 During this time, a wakelock will be taken, so good to keep the phone powered
 * While a trip is started, tap markers to mark an action for training.
-Yellow markers are for bad driving, grey for good driving (negative/positive training)
+Yellow markers are for bad driving, grey for good driving (negative/positive training).
+You can also tap the "mic" button on the lower right to speak out the marker names (0.0.4+) [requires voice services to be enabled]
 * To stop, press "Stop Trip".
 When you stop, the trip is automatically uploaded to firebase
 * If upload fails (maybe you are not online), a new "upload" button will show up for deferred upload
 * Tap on the "list" icon on top right of navbar to view uploaded trips, slide to share/delete